About the Journal

 Focus & Scope

 Journal of Entrepreneurship & Business (JEB) publishes all quantitative and qualitative research articles and other scientific studies related to Accounting & Financial Management, E-Business Management, Entrepreneurship, Human Resources Management, Marketing Management, Operation & Supply Chain Management, and Strategic Management.
-The Editors attempts JEB could be the major vehicle for the exchange of ideas and research among business scholars.
+The Editor's attempts at JEB could be the primary vehicle for exchanging ideas and research among business scholars.
 The JEB is an open-access journal published by the UBAYA School of Business, University of Surabaya Indonesia.

-Journal of Entrepreneurship & Business (JEB) is published twice a year, March and September.
+Journal of Entrepreneurship & Business (JEB) is published three times a year: February, June, and October.

 Peer Review Process

 All manuscripts submitted to this journal must follow focus, scope, and author guidelines.
 The submitted manuscripts must address scientific merit or novelty appropriate to the focus and scope.
 All manuscripts must be free from plagiarism contents.
 All authors are suggested to use plagiarism detection software for similarity checking.
 Editors check the plagiarism detection of articles in this journal using Turnitin software.

-The research article submitted to this journal will be peer–reviewed with double–blind review at least 2 (two) or more expert reviewers.
+The research article submitted to this journal will be peer–reviewed with double–blind review by at least 2 (two) or more expert reviewers.
 The reviewers give scientific valuable comments improving the contents of the manuscript.

-Final decision of articles acceptance will be made by Editors according to reviewers comments.
-Publication of accepted articles including the sequence of published articles will be made by Editor in Chief by considering sequence of accepted date and geographical distribution of authors as well as thematic issue.
+The Editors will decide on article acceptance according to the reviewers' comments.
+Publication of accepted articles, including the sequence of published articles, will be made by Editor in Chief by considering the sequence of accepted date and geographical distribution of authors as well as thematic issues.